MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-19-jennifer-clark.md

 ## Statistical Associating Fluid Theory, SAFT

 - Explicitly links the intermolecular potential with thermodynamic properties
-- Parameters are fit to experimental vapor-liquid equilibria data or macroscopic properties
+- Parameters are fit to experimental vapor-liquid equilibria data and other macroscopic properties
 - Various versions of SAFT can be used to obtain parameters for coarse-grained MD simulations

 ![applications]({{ site.url }}{{ site.baseurl }}/assets/images/jennifer_clark/applications.png)